-Existing EPA regulations, issued in the 1970s, require CWA discharge permits for the largest AFOs (about 6,600 out of 450,000 total facilities nationwide).
+Existing EPA regulations, issued in the 1970s, require CWA discharge permits for the largest AFOs, termed confined animal feeding operations (CAFOs).
 However, EPA acknowledges that compliance and enforcement of these permit rules has been poor (less than one-third of covered facilities actually have permits) and that the regulations themselves are outdated.
 For example, they do not reflect changed waste management practices or address the need for management plans dealing with land application of manure.
 The 1999 national strategy contains a number of short-term and long-term steps to improve compliance and strengthen existing regulations, obtain better information through data collection and research on water quality impairments due to AFOs, and together with other federal agencies and states, coordinate activities related to AFOs.
 In December 2000, EPA proposed rules to increase the number of AFOs required to obtain CWA permits and to restrict land application of animal wastes.
-EPA is continuing to develop these rules, which it is under court order to issue by December 2002.
-On May 16, 2001, a House Transportation and Infrastructure subcommittee held an oversight hearing on the December regulatory proposal.
-Issues that Congress has addressed and is likely to continue reviewing include impacts and costs imposed on the agricultural sector, especially small farmers, and how the proposed combination of regulatory and incentive-based measures in the 1999 National AFO Strategy will achieve control of agricultural runoff that adversely affects water quality.
+In May 2001, a House Transportation and Infrastructure subcommittee held an oversight hearing on the December regulatory proposal.
+Issues that Congress has addressed during this period include impacts and costs imposed on the agricultural sector, especially small farmers, and how the proposed combination of regulatory and incentivebased measures in the 1999 National AFO Strategy will achieve control of agricultural runoff that adversely affects water quality.
 (For additional information, see CRS Report RL30437, Water Quality Initiatives and Agriculture.)
 In legislation providing FY2000 funding for EPA (P.L.
 106-74), Congress directed EPA in conjunction with USDA to submit a report to Congress by May 15, 2001, providing a cost and capability assessment of the AFO strategy.
 This report was expected to be delivered to Congress in December 2001.